b-Development-Team/bsharp/docs/docs.md

 ```

 ### Arrays
 Arrays represent a list of items.
-Their types are made by putting a `{}` after the type of the elements in the array.
-For example, an array of integers would be written as `INT{}`.
+Their types are made by putting a `ARRAY{}` after the type of the elements in the curly braces.
+For example, an array of integers would be written as `ARRAY{INT}`.

 There are two ways of defining arrays.
 An array literal can be defined using the `ARRAY` function.
 ```scala